Family violence and personal violence

 Safety modifications

-You can make some modifications to a rented home without needing consent from the rental provider (landlord).
-These including installation of security lights, alarm systems, and CCTV systems that are not hardwired.
+You can make some modifications to a rented home without needing consent from the landlord.
+These include installing security lights, alarm systems and CCTV systems that are not hardwired.

-The law further provides that the rental provider cannot unreasonably withhold consent for other modifications that will increase safety and security – such as hardwired security lights, alarm systems and other safety devices.
+The law also provides that the landlord cannot unreasonably withhold consent for other modifications that will increase safety and security – such as hardwired security lights, alarm systems and other safety devices.

 Sales inspections